 Each team member must be a law student who have not completed studies, exams or apprenticeships sufficient to enable them to practice law in their respective jurisdiction.

 Only team members can be involved in the work of the team.

-Only the Researcher of the team can argue as a Speaker in the place of a Speaker, if there is good cause, with the permission of the Committee.
-The assistant cannot argue as Speaker in any case.
+Only the researchers of the team can argue as a speaker in the place of a Speaker, if there is good cause, with the permission of the Organizing Committee.

 V. DRESS CODE